-- persons who hold or receive our Class A common stock pursuant to the exercise of any employee stock option or otherwise as compensation; - · tax-qualified retirement plans; - "qualified foreign pension funds" as defined in Section 897(I)(2) of the Code and entities all of the interests of which are held by qualified foreign pension funds; and - U.S. expatriates and former citizens or long-term residents of the United States.
+- persons deemed to sell our Class A common stock under the constructive sale provisions of the Code; - persons who hold or receive our Class A common stock pursuant to the exercise of any employee stock option or otherwise as compensation; - · tax-qualified retirement plans; - "qualified foreign pension funds" as defined in Section 897(I)(2) of the Code and entities all of the interests of which are held by qualified foreign pension funds; and - · U.S. expatriates and former citizens or long-term residents of the United States.

-If an entity or arrangement treated as a partnership for U.S. federal income tax purposes holds our Class A common stock, the tax treatment of a partner will generally depend on the status of the partner and the activities of the partnership.
+If an entity or arrangement treated as a partnership for U.S. federal income tax purposes holds our Class A common stock, the tax treatment of a partner will generally depend on the status of the partner and the activities of Scooby LP.
 Partners of a partnership considering an investment in our Class A common stock should consult their tax adviser as to the particular U.S. federal income tax consequences applicable to them of the ownership and disposition of our Class A common stock.